 A fairer justice system - David is working for a more humane justice system that focuses on addressing the causes of crime.
 Research shows regressive bail laws, more gaols and longer sentences are not the way to make our society safer.

-David is serving his second term as a councillor on Woollahra Municipal Council since first being elected in 2004.
-In that time he has worked on numerous committees including finance, planning and community services.
+David served two terms as a councillor on Woollahra Municipal Council since first being elected in 2004.
+In that time he worked on numerous committees including finance, planning and community services.
 He was Deputy Mayor in 2005.

 Visit David's parliamentary website